Long-time asymptotics of $3$-D axisymmetric Navier-Stokes equations in critical spaces: Introduction

 where $(r,\theta,z)$ denotes the cylindrical coordinates in $\R^3$ so that $x=(r\cos\theta,r\sin\theta,z)$, and

 Then in this case, we can reformulate \eqref{1.1} in cylindrical coordinates as:

-The system \eqref{1.2} is globally well-posed for axisymmetric without swirl data, which means $\ut=0$.
-In this case, Ladyzhenskaya \cite{La} and independently Ukhovskii and Yudovich \cite{UY} proved the existence of weak solutions along with the uniqueness and regularities of such solutions for \eqref{1.2}.
+It is a celebrated result that for the axisymmetric without swirl case (which means $\ut=0$), Ladyzhenskaya \cite{La} and independently Ukhovskii and Yudovich \cite{UY} proved the global well-posedness of \eqref{1.2}.
 And later Ne\v{c}as et al. \cite{LMNP} gave a simpler proof.

-However, the global well-posedness of the system \eqref{1.2} with arbitrary axisymmetric initial data whose swirl part is non-trivial is still open.
-To the best of our knowledge, so far we can only establish the global well-posedness when $\ut_0$ is sufficiently small in some sense, and this smallness needs to depend on some other norms of $u_0$, as the strategy is to view this case as a small perturbation of the no swirl case.
-There are numerous works concerning this situation, here we only list \cite{CL02, Yau1, Yau2, Chen, Lei, LZ, ZZT2} for example.
+However, the global well-posedness of \eqref{1.2} with arbitrary axisymmetric initial data whose swirl part is non-trivial is still open.
+To the best of our knowledge, so far we can only establish global well-posedness when $\ut_0$ is sufficiently small in some sense.
+There are numerous works concerning this, here we only list \cite{CL02, Yau1, Yau2, Chen, Lei, Liu, LZ, ZZT2} for example.

-In this point of view, it is convenient to write \eqref{1.2} in another way by using $\ot$ and $\ut$.
-Precisely, let us denote $\widetilde{u}\eqdef u^r e_r+u^z e_z$.
-Then it is easy to check that